ember-cli/ember-cli.github.io/_posts/2013-04-08-generators-and-blueprints.md

 Tokens are used in the files directory (see `files`), and get replaced with values when the `mapFile` method is called.

+### filesPath

+Override the default files directory.
+Useful for switching between file sets conditionally.

+### files

+Override the list of files provided by the blueprint.
+Useful if you want to exclude certain files conditionally.

 ### beforeInstall & beforeUninstall